SellByte/VoiceToGame/README.md

 # VoiceToGame
 VoiceToGame © 2023 by SellByte is licensed under CC BY-NC-ND 4.0

-# VoiceToGame

 VoiceToGame is a cutting-edge project that allows you to control and interact with your favorite games using your voice.
 This technology leverages the power of speech recognition to provide an immersive gaming experience.